High resolution study of outflows and chemical environment of First Hydrostatic Core candidate Chamaeleon-MMS1: Results

 \subsection{H$_2$CO emission}

 H$_2$CO emission is detected toward the continuum as well as about 3$''$ ($\sim$600~au) to the south of the continuum source, about 16$''$ (3100~au) southwest of the continuum source, and 7.5$''$ (1500~au) northeast of the continuum source in all three detected transitions.
 We labeled these regions Main, south (S), west (W), and north (N) (See Figure~\ref{H2CO}).
-The emission from H$_2$CO in these three regions coincides with CS emission in all cases, but does not show the hourglass morphology seen in CS toward main.
+The emission from H$_2$CO in these three regions coincides with CS emission in all cases, but does not show the hourglass morphology toward the central source (Main) seen in CS.
 Cha-MMS1 W corresponds to the southwestern lobe of the CO outflow emission.
-There is emission detected from the H$_2$CO transition at 218.222~GHz about 10$''$ (1900~au) north-northeast of the continuum source, but there the emission detected in this area in the other two transitions is very weak.
+There is emission detected from the H$_2$CO transition at 218.222~GHz about 10$a ''$ (1900~au) north-northeast of the continuum source, but the emission detected in this area from the other two transitions is very weak.
 The higher energy H$_2$CO transition at 218.475 GHz (E$_{\mathrm{up}}$=68~K) shows very weak emission in each region (see Appendix A for spectra).

 Table~\ref{rotdTable} shows the rotational temperatures and column densities determined using the H$_2$CO transitions in a rotational diagram in the CASSIS software\footnote{http://cassis.irap.omp.eu \citep{Vastel2015}.
 CASSIS has been developed by IRAP-UPS/CNRS.} and the CDMS database.
 Rotational temperatures range from $\sim$25~K to 51~K with a temperature of 51.0~($\pm$36.2)~K toward the continuum source.
 The column densities are consistently $\sim 10^{13}$~cm$^{-2}$.
 The gas in these condensations appears to be sufficiently dense for the rotational temperature, gas temperature, and dust temperature to be equal (n$>10^{4.5}~cm^{-3}$ from \citet{Goldsmith2001}).
 In this case, based on the experimentally-measured sublimation temperature (144~K, \citet{Noble2012}), it is unlikely that the detected H$_2$CO originates in thermal desorption from warm dust.
 A gas-phase origin in reactions between oxygen atoms and CH$_3$ radicals is possible.